 What extra due diligence will my conveyancer undertake in a repossession sale?

 Make sure all the rubbish has been cleared (not least so that any building problems aren’t hidden), that the photos and descriptions provided by the estate agent are accurate, and that all of the previous owner’s possessions are gone.
+Have a good look around the house at any damage.
+It’s not unusual for those who are having their home repossessed to take out their frustration at what has happened by trashing internal fixtures and fittings.

 - Examining the title.
 Defective titles can cause innumerable issues for the unaware.
 Your solicitor will check for problems such as lack of easement, no covenants for the maintenance/repair of a private road or sewer, lack of right of way, and boundary issues.
 If your conveyancing solicitor raises any of these issues – make sure you understand what they mean.